eostermueller/javaPerformanceTroubleshooting/README.md

 [Step 4 Screencast](http://g.recordit.co/GWDvnNfw3A.gif "Animated GIF to run one sandbox test" target="_blank")

 Start by running the "00_warmup" test.
-You will need 3 or 4 command prompts to run a sandbox test.  optionally, I use [tmux](http://www.hamvocke.com/blog/a-quick-and-easy-guide-to-tmux/ "a tmux blog post with install instructions for mac/linux") to create 4 ssh windows in a single osx "Terminal" instance.
+You will need 3 or 4 command prompts to run a sandbox test.
+Optionally,  use [tmux](http://www.hamvocke.com/blog/a-quick-and-easy-guide-to-tmux/ "a tmux blog post with install instructions for mac/linux") for mac/linux to create 4 ssh windows in a single osx "Terminal" instance.